avajs/ava/readme.md

 });
 ```

-When testing an `async function` you must also wait for the assertion to complete:
+When testing an asynchronous function you must also wait for the assertion to complete:

 ```js
 test('throws', async t => {